 Keeping Health & Balance in Mind

 The CLC is meant to be a positive, enriching resource to enhance learning and creativity.
-However, it is recognized that computers, mobile devices and other technologies can sometimes have a disruptive effect on a person's behavior and wellbeing.
+However, it is recognized that computers, mobile devices and other technologies can sometimes have a disruptive effect on a person's behavior and well-being.
 Proper usage of technology should never cause pain, fatigue or other physical or mental ailments.
 Additionally, while technology can be an engaging way to spend time, it can take up time that could be better used for studying or working with friends.
-Instead of watching videos and surfing the web, reading a good book or talking with your friends & teachers may be a better choice.
+Instead of watching videos and surfing the web, reading a good book or talking with friends and teachers may be a better choice.
 Students should find a comfort zone that strikes a healthy balance between online and offline activity.